Black Pearl: At World's End

 Led by the newly resurrected Captain Barbossa, Tia Dalma and the crew of the Black Pearl vow to rescue Jack Sparrow and his ship from Davy Jones' Locker.
-By means of Chinese navigational charts from the Pirate Lord of Singapore, Sao Feng, they find themselves in the Locker.
-Jack and the Pearl are stranded in a seemingly-endless desert, but Tia Dalma is able to use the Locker's mysterious crustaceans (crabs that appear to be rocks) to transport Jack and the Pearl to the nearby shore.
-Jack deciphers a clue from the navigational charts, and the crew capsize the ship at sunset.
+Using Chinese navigational charts from the Pirate Lord of Singapore, Sao Feng, they find themselves in the Locker.
+Jack and the Pearl are stranded in a seemingly-endless desert, but Tia Dalma can use the Locker's mysterious crustaceans (crabs that look like rocks) to transport Jack and the Pearl to the nearby shore.
+Jack deciphers a clue from the navigational charts, and the crew capsizes the ship at sunset.
 The Black Pearl then returns to the living world at sunrise.

 Back in the realm of the living, the Black Pearl resupplies at an island, but is ambushed by Sao Feng (aboard his vessel Empress) and Jack's old enemy Cutler Beckett (aboard his flagship HMS Endeavour).
 Disputes mean that the Pearl is now desired by multiple characters.
-Captain Sparrow's claim is that it is his ship; Captain Barbossa's is that it was his ship; Will needs the Pearl to free his father from Davy Jones; Sao Feng covets the fastest ship in the Caribbean, and Cutler Beckett won't "give up the only ship that can outrun the Dutchman".
+Captain Sparrow claims that it is his ship; Captain Barbossa is that it was his ship; Will needs the Pearl to free his father from Davy Jones; Sao Feng covets the fastest ship in the Caribbean, and Cutler Beckett won't "give up the only ship that can outrun the Dutchman".
 After Elizabeth joins Sao Feng on the Empress, the Pearl and the Empress launch a surprise attack on the Endeavour and flee.
 In response, Beckett sends the Flying Dutchman to track down the Empress.
-Sao Feng is mortally wounded in the ensuing attack, and dies after naming Elizabeth his successor as captain.
+Sao Feng is mortally wounded in the ensuing attack and dies after naming Elizabeth his successor as captain.
 Meanwhile, the Black Pearl escapes to "Shipwreck Cove", a secret pirate rendezvous, where the fourth meeting of the Brethren Court is then convened.
 After Captain Elizabeth Swann arrives, the Pearl becomes the flagship of the Pirate Armada, led by the elected Pirate King, Elizabeth Swann.